Subscribe today to get 3 free articles per month

 Tuck Shop

-Its rotating menus of upscale, seasonal fare will keep you guessing, but the buzzy ambiance and service at this Saint-Henri eatery will make you feel like you’re immediately at home.
+Rotating menus of upscale, seasonal fare keep you guessing, but the buzzy ambiance and service at this Saint-Henri eatery make you feel immediately at home.
+Sharp cooking, warm hospitality, and a room that hums with energy.

 $$$